+Freshman Fellows is an academic opportunity designed to introduce students to conducting research with rare books, manuscripts, and archival material.
 Freshmen can choose from different “time capsules” of themed collections from Special Collections resources or propose their own topic to explore!
 Fellows will work with Special Collections staff, who will serve as mentors and provide one-on-one research guidance.
 The program culminates in the creation of an end product of the students’ choosing that focuses on their research.
 Each fellow will receive a $1,000 stipend.

 Past Fellows have translated and researched 16th century Latin texts; pored through collections of advertisements, women’s magazines, and books to examine how the 19th century Dress Reform movement impacted first wave feminism; traced the development of student life on Homewood Campus from the 1920s to today; and examined how editors changed Shakespeare’s language through the centuries.
 They have shared their research through curated displays in the Special Collections Reading Room, poster sessions, and public talks.
 Feeling inspired?
 Consider applying to be a Freshman Fellow!
 We will be accepting applications for the 2018-2019 academic year starting in August.
 Details involving the application process will be published in early July of 2018.
 If you do have questions about the program, please contact Heidi Herr.